Close

 Providing Care in a Community Setting

 Care in the community, particularly home-based care, is fundamentally different than the episodic, targeted interventions of the acute care system.
-Service provided near or in a client’s home requires a uniquely holistic, self-directed and patient-centered approach to care delivery.
+Service provided near or in a client’s home requires a uniquely holistic, self-directed and person-centered approach to care delivery.
 Home-based care presents opportunities to better integrate the plan of care into the client’s day-to-day environment, but also present some challenges as well, such as:

 9

-Lack of control over elements of the home environment (e.g., location, cleanliness, available of amenities)
+Lack of control over elements of the home environment (e.g., location, cleanliness, available of amenities);

 9

-Interactions with other household members(e.g., dysfunctional interpersonal relationships within families)
+Interactions with other household members(e.g., dysfunctional interpersonal relationships within families);

 9